uds-lsv/surprisal-toolkit-teaching-materials/README.md

 # License

-tbd :) for the transparency and accessibility of education
+See the [LICENSE](LICENSE.txt) file for license rights and limitations (MIT).
+We welcome the shared usage of our materials for educational purposes.